 Desired Skills and Experience:

-- Minimum one year undergraduate education with experience in theatre sound
+- Minimum one year undergraduate education with experience in theater sound

 - Experience with live sound mix and/or computer-controlled systems and interest in learning more